J BRADBURNE PRICE & CO

 1. Purpose test: are we pursuing a legitimate interest?

 2. Necessity test: is the processing necessary for that purpose?

 3. Balancing test: do your interests override the legitimate interest?

-Examples: Auction Customers, prospective purchasers of property
+Examples: Auction Customers, prospective and sellers and purchasers of property, surveying and rural work

 This applies where the processing is necessary for a contract we enter into with you, or because you have asked us to take specific steps before entering into a contract.